 Liquefied hydrogen provides a solution to the specific autonomy/power needs and storage constraints of these sectors.

-Regarding road transport, the distribution of renewable liquid hydrogen for heavy goods vehicles will allow ENGIE to complete its alternative multi-fuel offer (electric charging stations, gaseous and liquid hydrogen) within its network of NGV stations - as presented in ENGIE Rhyzomes project (IPCEI file) - and thus propose the zero-emission alternative best suited to the type of vehicle (light to heavy) and to use (occasional to intensive).
+Regarding road transport, the distribution of renewable liquid hydrogen for heavy goods vehicles will allow ENGIE to complete its alternative multi-fuel offer (electric charging stations, gaseous and liquid hydrogen) within its network of NGV stations - as presented in ENGIE Rhyzomes project (an applicant for the IPCEI) - and thus propose the zero-emission alternative best suited to the type of vehicle (light to heavy) and to use (occasional to intensive).

 Objectives of the project